micaelomota/jquery-button-loader/README.md

 # jquery-button-loader
-A jQuery pluguin for put loading in button while a ajax request
+A jQuery plugin for put loading in button while a ajax request